ricardoom/dominotrono/content/custom/canoo.md

     {{< section_header level="4" text="Design Discovery" >}}
       {{< copy_wrapper
       class=" details-grid__twentyWords copy-block__left" >}}
-      The publishing workflow was tedious and time-consuming, compelling the author to navigate to two separate parts of the tool's project management interface to publish the work to Pearson's eText management ecosystem and beyond to their public marketplace.
+      The publishing workflow was tedious and time-consuming, compelling the author to navigate to two separate parts of the tool's project management interface to publish the work to Pearson's eText management ecosystem and beyond to their public marketplace.{{< /copy_wrapper>}}
-      {{< /copy_wrapper>}}
       {{< copy_wrapper
         class="details-grid__twoByTwo copy-block__left" >}}
         My recommendation was to bring the publishing workflow into the management overview screen and embed the publishing functions, activating a kebab menu item and visually indicating the state and status of a given document.
-      {{< /copy_wrapper >}}
+        {{< /copy_wrapper>}}

       {{< image_cld
       loading="lazy"